heetch/lapjv/README.md

 **Overview**
 -------------

-The repository contains the library that solve a matrix using the LAPJV algorithm.
+The repository contains the library that solves a matrix using the LAPJV algorithm.
 It also contains a wrapper divided in two :

- - A generator that generates a matrix and save it on a file.
+ - A generator that generates a matrix and saves it on a file.
- - A solver using a file with a matrix into it and.
+ - A solver that uses a file containing a matrix.

 These two commands are available over the CLI.
 The solver can also be used directly as explained below.